Our Deschutes River in Bend, Oregon

 Aquatic Invasive Species Prevention

-State of Oregon permits (now required for boats and float toys over 10 ft. in length) can be purchased at REI and Orvis for $7.
+State of Oregon permits (now required for boats and float toys over 10 ft. in length) can be purchased at REI.
 Visit Aquatic Invasive Special Prevention Program for more information before your float the Deschutes River.

 Bend Paddle Trail Alliance published the Deschutes Paddle Trail River Guide map of the Cascade Lakes with the help of a grant from the Oregon Parks and Recreation Department.
 The guide provides a detailed look at 26 miles of the Little Deschutes and 95 miles of the big Deschutes.
 River map available at Visit Bend and Tumalo Creek Kayak & Canoe.